danielparthier/ephystools-docs/index.md

 breadcrumbs: true
 ---

-# EphysTools

 Welcome to the documentation for [EphysTools](https://github.com/danielparthier/EphysTools), the tool box for *in-vitro* electrophysiology.
-This is a collaborative project to improve reproducibility and efficiency of analysis workflows for *in-vitro* electrophyiology.
+This is a collaborative project to improve reproducibility and efficiency of analysis workflows for *in-vitro* electrophysiology.

 ## Philosophy